fizzrepo/wedefine/README.md

 2. Go to the directory and type `python main.py`
 3. (Optional) Use an nginx reverse proxy for ssl and more.

-## Help us
+## Contributions
-Contributions are welcome.
+Contributions are welcome, please create a pull request and explain what you changed.